 An easy read version of the campaign leaflet for printing in an office environment.

-This booklet is for people with angina, and for their family and friends.
-It explains what angina is, what causes it, how angina is diagnosed, what to do if you get an episode of angina or if you think you may be having a heart attack and what can be done for angina.
-It also explains what acute coronary syndrome is.
+This booklet is for people with angina, and for their friends and family.
+It explains what angina is, what causes it, how angina is diagnosed, and what can be done to treat the condition.
+It also explains what to do if you get an episode of angina or if you think you may be having a heart attack.

 If someone has diabetes, they have a much greater risk of developing coronary heart disease than someone who doesn't have diabetes.
 This booklet is for people who have diabetes, and for their families and friends.
 It may also be useful if someone doesn't have diabetes but has been told they may develop it in the future.

 This booklet is a comprehensive guide to help someone make healthier food choices to reduce their risk of developing or worsening heart and circulatory diseases.

 Fed up with fad diets?
 This fold-out booklet is a short introduction to the British Heart Foundation weight loss plan.

 A good diet, in combination with being physically active, is an important part of staying healthy and making sure that children grow well.
 Working on eating healthily as a family is a great challenge, and this booklet will give you all the information you need, as well as practical tips and ideas for how you can put it all into practice.
 Download only.

 To help African Caribbean communities look after their heart and reduce their risk of CVD.